dCache/dcache/docs/TheBook/src/main/markdown/install.md

     Enter it again:
     You do not need to enter a password.

-The dCache components will access the database server with the user srmdcache.
+The dCache components will access the database server with the user _dcache_.

     [root] # createuser -U postgres --no-superuser --no-createrole --createdb --pwprompt dcache Enter password for new role:
     Enter it again:
     You do not need to enter a password.

 Several management components running on the head node as well as the **SRM** will use the database dcache for storing their state information:

       [root] # createdb -U dcache dcache